ARM-software/psa-api/doc/crypto/api/keys/policy.rst

 Key usage flags
 ---------------

 The usage flags are encoded in a bitmask, which has the type `psa_key_usage_t`.
-Four kinds of usage flag can be specified:
+Five kinds of usage flag can be specified:

 *   The extractable flag `PSA_KEY_USAGE_EXPORT` determines whether the key material can be extracted from the cryptoprocessor, or copied outside of its current security boundary.
 *   The copyable flag `PSA_KEY_USAGE_COPY` determines whether the key material can be copied into a new key, which can have a different lifetime or a more restrictive policy.